elcorto/imagecluster/README.rst

 foreground, but the information -- this is my kitchen -- is the same.
 This is a feature-detection task which relies on the ability to recognize *objects* within a scene, regardless of other scene parameters (like view angle, color, light, ...).
-It turns out that we need Neural Networks (you know: Tensor Flow etc) and some real machine learning for the generation of better *feature vectors*, e.g. a feature vector that always encodes the information "my kitchen" -- similar to DNNs which learn features automatically.
+It turns out that we may need Neural Networks and some real machine learning for the generation of better *feature vectors*, e.g. a feature vector that always encodes the information "my kitchen" -- similar to DNNs which learn features automatically.
 The simple image hashing done here is rather limited in that respect.
 It only does a very pedestrian smoothing / low-pass filtering to reduce the noise and extract the "important" parts of the image.
 But this helps to find duplicates and almost-duplicates in a collection of photos.
-And we learn how to do clustering with scipy!

 Note that we do not want to do the clustering with an NN, only the feature vector generation.
 The clustering shall be done in a classical fashion as used here (hierarchical/agglomerative clustering).

+NN-related keywords for doing it right:

+* distributed representation/embedding: the network has an abstract representation of the object ("my kitchen"), distributed across the whole net via the weights
+* unsupervised learning: learn that all images should produce the same net output "my kitchen" w/o labeled training data -- i.e. find clusters (structure in the data) automatically
+* neighorhood component analysis, wasabi, category learning

 image fingerprints: simple and fast
 -----------------------------------
 These methods basically squash down the image to something like 16x16, transform to gray scale and store that as a feature vector of length 16x16, for example -> fast.
-But the method is not invariant against rotation, only scaling along x and/or y.
+But the method is not invariant against rotation and the like.

 The idea is always to calculate a database of image fingerprints ("hashes", feature vectors) and then do searches in feature space (all fingerprints) using